vespa-engine/sample-apps/colbert/README.md

 ### Export ColBERT models from HF
 See the [model2onnx.py](model2onnx.py) script for exporting the ColBERT model from Hugging Face to ONNX format.

-Notice that these three models uses different embedding dimensionality.
+Notice that these three models use different embedding dimensionality.

 Example usage: